 - A mathematics course based on student placement pages.
 Typically Calculus I (MATH 130) possibly followed by Calculus II (MATH 140).
 Math requirements vary between majors and medical schools.

 It is important to understand that medical schools value academic success (aka GPA) above speeding through a program of study.
-Strongly consider delaying General Chemistry I(CHEM 110) until your sophomore year if your MATH ACT is 23 or below.
+Strongly consider delaying General Chemistry I(CHEM 110) until your sophomore year if your algebra skills are weak, or your MATH ACT is 23 or below.
 Data

 shows that success in the General Chemistry sequence (CHEM 110 & CHEM 120) is highly correlated with algebra skills.
 Additional math experience and experience in college greatly improves the likelihood of a positive outcome.
 If you have questions about your starting point in Chemistry, please consult a